Subjects taught in Scoil Chroí Ró Naofa

-In 2003 the school, using the Free Books grant from the DES, introduced and continued to operate a Book Rental Scheme to reduce the school booklist issued to parents in June.
+In 2013 the school, using the Free Books grant from the DES, introduced and continued to operate a Book Rental Scheme to reduce the school book list issued to parents in June.
 This, in turn, considerably reduced the cost burden to families.

 The school uniform consists of a light blue polo shirt, navy crested jumper and plain navy tracksuit bottoms.

 In fulfillment of its ethos as a Catholic school the children are prepared for the sacraments of First Confession, First Holy Communion and Confirmation.
 School Masses are held on average 6 times a year with confessions on average once a term.
 Some children, with written parental consent, receive training to become altar servers and may be required to serve wedding or funeral Masses on occasion.

 The school holds Open Days to which parents and relatives are invited.
 In recent years these have highlighted the children’s work in the areas of Art, Sports, Science and Green Flag projects.
 Children gain immensely from these occasions where they have an opportunity to display their work and discuss it with the visitors to the school.

 Scoil Chroí Ró Naofa takes part in the Cumann na mBunscol Rackard League and Mini-Sevens competitions in hurling, football and girls’ football.
 Girls and boys in the senior classes are encouraged to participate in the school teams and the school has enjoyed considerable success at all levels of this competition in the last number of years.

 Children in the junior and senior classes participate in gymnastic lessons as part of the PE curriculum.
 These lessons take place in Ballymurn Parish Hall and are delivered by fully qualified instructors.

 The school holds a Sports day each year in June in which all children participate in a range of events.
 Parents and the wider school community attend and, indeed participate in some of these events.